murisi/L2/README.md

 If the above expression is not listed above, then the function `function0` is invoked with the (unevaluated) list of [fragments](#internal-representation) `(expression1 expression2 ... expressionN)` as its first argument and a buffer in which the replacement is to be constructed as its second argument.
 The fragment returned by this function then replaces the entire fragment `(function0 expression1 ... expressionN)`.
 If the result of this replacement contains a meta-expression, then the above process is repeated.
 When this process terminates, the appropriate assembly code for the resulting expression is emitted.

 Meta-expressions were already demonstrated in the [compiler section](#the-compiler).

+## Constraint System
+In L2, every expression is associated with exactly one fragment.
+This fragment is called the expression's signature.
+For a program to compile, it must pass the constraint check.
+The constraint check is done as follows:
+1. Partition all of the expressions of the program into strongly connected components, where dependency is determined as follows:
+   * An expression is dependent upon its children
+   * A symbol is mutually dependent with the expression that defines it
+   * A `constrain` expression is depended upon by its child
+2. Now iterate through the strongly connected components in topological order and for each component, do the following:
+   1. Generate the constraint equations corresponding to each expression in the manner prescribed below
+   2. Attempt to find the most general unifier of constrain equations that has just been generated
+   3. If the system of constraint equations can be solved, then substitute in the solutions for the variable fragments corresponding to expressions within this component
+   4. If the system of constraint equations cannot be solved, then the program fails the constraint check
+### Function
+For a function expression `(function f (p1 p2 ... pN) b)`:
+* Let g be the expression's signature.
+* Let h1, h2, ..., hN be the signatures corresponding to p1, p2, ..., pN.
+* Let i be b's signature.
+* Then g = (function (h1 h2 ... hN) i).
+### Continuation
+For a continuation expression `(continuation f (p1 p2 ... pN) b)`:
+* Let g be the expression's signature.
+* Let h1, h2, ..., hN be the signatures corresponding to p1, p2, ..., pN.
+* Then g = (continuation (h1 h2 ... hN)).
+### Constrain
+For a constrain expression `(constrain f b)`:
+* Let g be the expression's signature.
+* Let i be the signature obtained from evaluating f.
+* Let h be b's signature.
+* Then g = i = h.
+### Invoke
+For an invoke expression `(invoke f a1 a2 ... aN)`:
+* Let e be the expression's signature.
+* Let g be f's signature.
+* Let h1, h2, ..., hN be the signatures corresponding to a1, a2, ..., aN.
+* Then g = (function (h1 h2 ... hN) e).
+### Jump
+For an jump expression `(jump f a1 a2 ... aN)`:
+* Let g be f's signature.
+* Let h1, h2, ..., hN be the signatures corresponding to a1, a2, ..., aN.
+* Then g = (continuation (h1 h2 ... hN)).
+### With
+For a with expression `(with f b)`:
+* Let e be the expression's signature.
+* Let g be f's signature.
+* Let h be b's signature.
+* Then g = (continuation (e)) and e = h.
+### If
+For an if expression `(if f p b)`:
+* Let e be the expression's signature.
+* Let g be p's signature.
+* Let i be b's signature.
+* Then e = g and g = i.
+### Symbol
+For a symbol `f`:
+* Let e be the expression's signature.
+* Let g be f's definition.
+* Then e = g.

 ## Examples/Reductions
 In the extensive list processing that follows in this section, the following functions prove to be convenient abbreviations: